-Since its establishment in 2007, we have supported over 1,100 students through training and cultural activities.
-Through the programme, we have been able to help Palestinian students attend university and become better equipped for life after academia.
+Since 2007, we’ve provided over 1,100 students with training & cultural activities.
+We’ve helped Palestinian students go to university & be better equipped for life after academia.

 Our partner, the Arab Culture Association in Haifa, manages our Scholarship Programme.
-They closely follow the progress of the students and provide them with guidance and support whenever needed.
+They closely follow students’ progress & provide them with guidance & support whenever needed.

-Every year, we support 250 Palestinian students with financial aid, academic support, and cultural activities.
-Our aim is to give students the opportunity to study and undertake voluntary work which serves the Palestinian community and is geared towards re-enforcing Palestinian identity and history.
+Every year, we support 250 Palestinian students with financial aid, academic support, & cultural activities.
+Our aim is to give students the opportunity to study & undertake voluntary work which serves the Palestinian community & is geared towards re-enforcing Palestinian identity & history.

-In 2019, The Galilee Foundation was proud to expand its Scholarship Programme to reach students in East Jerusalem due to the great demand and the worsening economic situation.
+In 2019, we were proud to expand our programme to reach students in East Jerusalem due to the great demand & the worsening economic situation.

-Al-Quds University (AQU), founded in 1984, is a Palestinian University, and the only university in the world to be situated beside a separation wall.
-AQU provides higher education and community services within the East Jerusalem area, as well as the neighbouring towns, villages, and refugee camps in the West Bank.
+AQU, founded in 1984, is a Palestinian University & the only university in the world to be situated beside a separation wall.
+AQU provides higher education & community services within the East Jerusalem area, as well as the neighbouring towns, villages, & refugee camps in the West Bank.

 We partnered with Al-Quds University (AQU) by financially supporting 16 high-achieving but disadvantaged Palestinian students from the West Bank.

 Students at AQU do 120 hours of volunteer work, teaching younger university students, providing library services, as well as organising conferences related to the university.